-The request for the amendment and exemption was submitted by the letter dated July 6, 2015.
-The licensee supplemented this request by the letter dated March 24, 2016.
+The request for the amendment and exemption was submitted by the letter dated October 30, 2014.
+The licensee supplemented this request by the letter dated July 13, 2015, and April 21, 2016.
 The proposed amendment is described in Section I, above.

 The Commission has determined for these amendments that the application complies with the standards and requirements of the Atomic Energy Act of 1954, as amended (the Act), and the Commission's rules and regulations.
 The Commission has made appropriate findings as required by the Act and the Commission's rules and regulations in 10 CFR chapter I, which are set forth in the license amendment.

 The NRC staff has found that the amendment involves no significant hazards consideration.
 The Commission has determined that these amendments satisfy the criteria for categorical exclusion in accordance with 10 CFR 51.22(c)(9).
 Therefore, pursuant to 10 CFR 51.22(b), no environmental impact statement or environmental assessment need be prepared for these amendments.
-The supplement dated March 24, 2016, provided additional information that clarified the application, did not expand the scope of the application as originally noticed, and did not change the staff's original proposed no significant hazards consideration determination as published in the Federal Register.
+The supplement dated July 13, 2015, and April 21, 2016, provided additional information that clarified the application, did not expand the scope of the application as originally noticed, and did not change the staff's original proposed no significant hazards consideration determination as published in the Federal Register.

-Using the reasons set forth in the combined safety evaluation, the staff granted the exemption and issued the amendment that the licensee requested on July 6, 2015, and supplemented by the letter dated March 24, 2016.
-The exemption and amendment were issued on May 2, 2016, as part of a combined package to the licensee (ADAMS Accession No. ML16095A290).
+Using the reasons set forth in the combined safety evaluation, the staff granted the exemption and issued the amendment that the licensee requested on October 30, 2014, and supplemented by letters dated July 13, 2015, and April 21, 2016.
+The exemption and amendment were issued on April 27, 2016, as part of a combined package to the licensee (ADAMS Accession No. ML16076A396).

 End Supplemental Information